What do fiery oranges, sultry yellows, candy-apple reds, quaint cabins, and Gilmore Girl towns all have in common? New England in the fall.

 An alternative would be to head to Jordan Pond and hike a 3.3-mile moderate loop around it.

-You can get there by parking at the Jordan Pond parking lot on Park Loop Road.
-Parking can get busy, so you’ll still have to get there early.
-You’ll get views of The Bubbles, two identical mountain formations that (you guessed it) look like bubbles—they’ll be covered in fall foliage!
+At Jordan Pond, you’ll get views of The Bubbles, two identical mountain formations that (you guessed it) look like bubbles—they’ll be covered in fall foliage!

 Day 7—Dixville Notch State Park (Best New England Fall Foliage Sunset Hike)